KrisDunning/reading-notes/README.md

 ******
 ## Contact

-Please feel free to contact me via [**email**](dunning.kris@gmail.com) if you are looking for a motivated, professional, growth minded junior developer.
+Please feel free to contact me via <a href= "mailto: dunning.kris@gmail.com">**email**</a> if you are looking for a motivated, professional, growth minded junior developer.
 Thank you.